archistry/jscore/README.md

 To build the unimimized package, execute the following
 command:

-    $ jspkg
+    $ make cleartext

-To build a minimized version of the package, add the '-m'
+To build a minimized version of the package, execute the following
-parameter:
+command:

-    $ jspkg -m
+    $ make

+By default, both the browser bundle and the NPM packages are built.
+There are multiple NPM packages for each of the separate packages.

 Running the Tests
 -----------------